 This course will focus on the changing definitions of security.
-This will include an examination of the development of international norms relating to intervention, the effect of non-state actors in the system, and the changes in the concept of national security at the state level that have occurred as a result.
+This will include an examination of the development of international norms relating to intervention, the affect of nonstate actors in the system, and the changes in the concept of national security at the state level that have occurred as a result.